phamcongthuy/challenge/_play/people-for-parks.md

    With LA2050’s support, PFP’s COMPAS will:

-   â€¢ Activate 300 hundred parents per school at existing CSPs to become parent volunteers and vocal supporters of CSPs and shared-use
+   * Activate 300 hundred parents per school at existing CSPs to become parent volunteers and vocal supporters of CSPs and shared-use

-   â€¢ Activate 5,000 neighbors per school at existing CSP sites to build awareness of CSPs and shared-use.
+   * Activate 5,000 neighbors per school at existing CSP sites to build awareness of CSPs and shared-use.

-   â€¢ Activate parents to recruit and engage their community members through COMPAS, with a goal to register supporters at 20 schools (total potentially activated: 100,000)
+   * Activate parents to recruit and engage their community members through COMPAS, with a goal to register supporters at 20 schools (total potentially activated: 100,000)

-   â€¢ Advocate for LAUSD to authorize low-cost or no-cost shared-use options so that communities across LA can access school playgrounds during non-school hours.
+   * Advocate for LAUSD to authorize low-cost or no-cost shared-use options so that communities across LA can access school playgrounds during non-school hours.